 (xlviii) Plywood and particle board: The Hon'ble Minister from Chhattisgarh stated that plywood and particle board should be kept in the 12% List instead of the presently proposed tax rate of 28%.
-The Hon'ble Deputy Chief Minister of Delhi stated that if one wanted to prevent wood to be cut, then boards based on bagasse and fibre should be encouraged.
 The Secretary explained that only specified boards including bagasse based boards and boards made from agricultural residue were proposed to be taxed at the rate of 12% but other wood based boards and plywood were proposed to be taxed at the rate of 28%.
 He added that all building materials were proposed to be taxed at the rate of 28%.
 The Hon'ble Minister from Haryana stated that his State was a major manufacturer of ply boards and expressed an apprehension that if tax rate was increased, it would lead to more evasion of taxes.
-The Hon'ble Minister from Uttarakhand stated that plywood made of eucalyptus being not in the category of an agricultural crop, should also attract tax at the rate of 12%.
-He added that most of the units in the ply board sector fell under micro and small enterprises with a turnover of less than Rs.
-4 crore and were exempt from Central Excise duty upto the turnover of Rs.
-1.5 crore.
-Therefore, the incidence of Central Excise duty at the rate of 12.5% was not applicable on them and as such, taxing them at the rate of 28% was not justifiable and that GST on ply board at the rate of 18% would be more appropriate.
 The Hon'ble Minister from Meghalaya stated that his State had a very high green coverage of coniferous forest and if cost of plywood was increased, there would be temptation to cut the trees and to use the planks directly.
-The Hon'ble Minister from Kerala suggested that wood based particle board should be taxed at a lower rate.
-The Hon'ble Minister from Haryana stated that most of the units in the ply board sector fell under micro and small enterprises with a turnover of less than Rs.
-4 crore and were exempt from Central Excise duty upto the turnover of Rs.
-1.5 crore.
-Therefore, the incidence of Central Excise duty at the rate of 12.5% was not applicable on them and as such, taxing them at the rate of 28% was not justifiable and that GST on ply board at the rate of 18% would be more appropriate.
+The Hon'ble Minister from Kerala suggested that wood based particle board should be taxed at the rate of 18%.
 The Hon'ble Chairperson stated that tax on these goods was not being imposed for the first time and if the existing combined tax rate was about 30%, it would be reasonable to keep it at 28% but not at 18%.
 He added that if such a steep reduction was made on one item, the Members should also suggest an item on which GST rate could be increased correspondingly.
 After discussion, the Council agreed to keep the rates as proposed in the agenda notes.